 Or, choose a private guide for an unforgettable excursion.

 A private, local tour guide will pick you up at a convenient location – including the Port of Victoria if you are arriving by cruise ship – in their personal luxury vehicle.
-Most tours can accommodate up to 6 passengers and tours are quoted per tour, not per person.
+Most tours can accommodate up to 6 passengers and tours are usually quoted per tour, not per person.
 Be sure to read the particulars of each tour to ensure there is sufficient seating for your party.
 Compare tours of Butchart Gardens here.

 Each guide has their own itinerary for a Butchart Gardens tour, but all are flexible and more than happy to customize the tour to your specifications.